 That was particularly evident with companies that had built phones with physical keyboards.
 Microsoft rolled out the Kin, which tried to have it both ways with a physical keyboard and a touchscreen.
 Blackberry created the Passport, a square phone that squashed the keyboard down to the bottom.
 Neither wowed the crowds.
 It’s not difficult to see what happened.
 Other companies saw the iPhone, knew they had to respond… and were completely at a loss as to how.
 The result?
 Innovation anxiety and poorly conceived products.

 Fixing innovation anxiety, fortunately, is relatively simple.
 Follow these steps to reduce or even eliminate innovation anxiety for yourself and your team.

-To learn more about relieving innovation anxiety and building a positive, effective innovation culture, join our newsletter today!
+To learn more about relieving innovation anxiety and building a positive, effective innovation culture, contact us!

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today

 IdeaScale is an innovation management solution that inspires people to take action on their ideas.
 Your community’s ideas can change lives, your business and the world.
 Connect to the ideas that matter and start co-creating the future.